-The next St. Ives Antiques Fair will be held on Saturday & Sunday 16 & 17 October 2021.
+The NEXT St. Ives Antiques Fair will be held on 19th and 20th February 2022.

 St. Ives Antiques Fairs are held six times a year in the air-conditioned Burgess Hall, One Leisure Centre, Westwood Road, St. Ives, Cambs, PE27 6WU.